stormpath/stormpath-documentation/source/001_about.rst

 Both Directories and Groups are **Account Stores**, in that they both can "store" Accounts.
 Account Stores can be mapped to Application resources to allow your Accounts to log-in to those applications.
 Both Directories and Groups can in turn be contained inside an **Organization** resource, which can be used to model the tenants in a multi-tenant deployment.

 A resources that contains other resources is known as a **Collection**.
 Collections support additional behavior, such as pagination, sort ordering, and searching.
-So the "applications" resource would be a collection of Application resource ``href`` links.
+So the "applications" resource would be a collection of Application resource ``href``.

 Stormpath uses the **customData** resource to store custom information.
 It is a schema-less map object that is automatically created at the same time as, and linked to, another Stormpath resource, such as an Account, Group, or Directory.